-Middle School- Science with a Biology Focus & Beginner English: from Paragraphs to Papers
+Middle School- Science with a Chemistry Focus & Beginner English: from Paragraphs to Papers

 Your child isn't a Model T and their education shouldn't follow the factory model; God in his infinitive wisdom created your child to be a unique individual with strengths and challenges.
 I have designed my classes with the ability to adjust to your family's needs.
 As a homeschool mom of four rambunctious boys, I understand the beauty and challenges of homeschooling wiggly, giggly, and at times unmotivated learners.
 I believe that many middle schoolers still need hands-on creative learning opportunities to thrive, but I also know that those opportunities can be difficult to fit into a busy schedule.
 My classes will make sure that the hands-on component of your curriculum isn't neglected.
 I want to support your goals of academic learning, and strive to eliminate the stress that comes from having your child participate in a class.